 When a tree failure incident is scrutinized by lawyers at the start of legal proceedings, and finally by the courts (if the case progresses that far without settlement), whether an inspection was carried out and how it was conducted is always a focus of attention.
-Invariably, the inspection regime is deconstructed into its constituent parts - the frequency of inspection, the competence of the inspector, and the nature of the inspection - and each is analyzed in minute detail.
+Invariably, the inspection regime is deconstructed into its constituent parts - the frequency of inspection, the competence of the inspector and the nature of the inspection - and each is analysed in minute detail.
 The ultimate purpose of all this dissection is to establish whether the failure was foreseeable and whether the management response was reasonable.
 This approach assists the lawyers and the courts in understanding the detail of the case so that overarching legal principles can be applied to form a judgment on who was right and who was wrong.

-In this broad legal context, the question of whether a failure was foreseeable, which allows for a "yes" or "no" answer, may be more attractive to the courts than the question of what is the likelihood of failure, which can only loosely place an answer on a conceptual scale.
-Indeed, there is some obvious advantage to a definitive "yes" or "no" answer because it allows the analysis to compartmentalized discrete into components that can be individually processed before moving onto the next.
+In this broad legal context, the question of whether a failure was foreseeable, which allows a 'yes' or 'no' answer, may be more attractive to the courts than the question of what is the likelihood of failure, which can only loosely place an answer on a conceptual scale.
+Indeed, there is some obvious advantage to a definitive 'yes' or 'no' answer because it allows the analysis to he compartmentalized into components that can be individually processed before moving onto the next.
 It is only if a failure is foreseeable that a further and separate consideration of the consequences is necessary to arrive at a management action.
-Such a stepwise approach is easy to visualize and understand, which is a good reason why the courts are likely to favor such an In contrast, an obvious analysis. disadvantage with the probabilistic approach is that likelihood of failure has to be combined with an assessment of the consequences to arrive at a level of risk, which then has to be translated into a management action.
-This convoluted sequence of considerations is difficult to separate out into meaningful standalone individual components, and even harder to visualize.
+Such a stepwise approach is easy to visualize and understand, which is a good reason why the courts may be likely to favour such an analysis.
+In contrast, an obvious probabilistic disadvantage with the approach is that likelihood of failure has to be combined with an assessment of the consequences to arrive at a level of risk, which then has to be translated into a management action.
+This convoluted sequence of considerations is difficult to separate out into meaningful and standalone individual components, and even harder to visualise.
 My experience is that lawyers and the courts are attracted to stepwise analyses that are easy to understand, and there may be some merit in carefully considering this type of approach.